AdobeDocs/experience-manager-64.it-IT/help/release-notes/cfp-release-notes.md

 >
 >Ignora questa sezione se non usi AEM Forms in JEE.
 Le correzioni apportate in JEE per AEM Forms vengono distribuite tramite un programma di installazione separato.

-For information about installing the cumulative installer for AEM Forms JEE and post-deployment configuration, see [AEM Forms JEE Patch Installer 0019](jee-patch-installer-64.md).
+For information about installing the cumulative installer for AEM Forms JEE and post-deployment configuration, see [AEM Forms JEE Patch Installer](jee-patch-installer-64.md).

 ### JAR Uber {#uber-jar}

-The Uber Jar for AEM 6.4.8.2 is available in the [Maven Central repository](https://repo.maven.apache.org/maven2/com/adobe/aem/uber-jar/6.4.8.2-1.0/).
+The Uber Jar for AEM 6.4.8.3 is available in the [Maven Central repository](https://repo.maven.apache.org/maven2/com/adobe/aem/uber-jar/6.4.8.3/).

 To use Uber Jar in a Maven project, refer to the article, [How to use Uber jar](../sites-developing/ht-projects-maven.md) and include the following dependency in your project POM: